-Following other users is the most used, thrifty, and effective way to get Twitter followers, fast.
+Following other users is the most used, affordable, and effective way to get Twitter followers, fast.
 With this strategy to gain real and targeted followers, you have to keep an eye on your follow back ratio.

 The follow-back ratio speaks about the attractiveness and healthiness of your account, and at the same time, it’s the success measure of your Twitter growth strategy.